Bushtracks Summer 2022

 It’s a good place for relaxing and reflecting on the day that’s been.

-Some of the Traditional Custodians of Pilungah, the Wangkamadla people, recently came here for a culture camp.
+Some of the Traditional Custodians of Pilungah, the Wangkamahdla people, recently came here for a culture camp.
 During their stay they took us to a culturally significant site and we felt so welcomed by the way they took us in and shared their knowledge with us.

 We’ve only been Reserve Managers since August 2021, so seeing these sacred places which have been here for thousands of years made us feel a deeper sense of connection to this place.